JCSDA/spack-stack/doc/source/Platforms.rst

 ==============================
 Generating new site configs
 ==============================
-Recommended: Start with an empty (default) site config.
+In general, the recommended approach is as follows (see following sections for specific examples): Start with an empty (default) site config.
 Then run ``spack external find`` to locate external packages such as build tools and a few other packages.
 Next, run ``spack compiler find`` to locate compilers in your path.
 Compilers or external packages with modules may need to be loaded prior to running ``spack external find``, or added manually.
 The instructions differ slightly for macOS and Linux and assume that the prerequisites for the platform have been installed as described in **MISSING**.

 It is also instructive to peruse the GitHub actions scripts in ``.github/workflows`` and ``.github/actions`` to see how automated spack-stack builds are configured for CI testing, as well as the existing site configs in ``configs/sites``, in particular the reference site configs for macOS (**NEEDS UPDATE**) and Linux (**MISSING**).